 That's basically it.
 Maybe a damp cloth for wiping the tracks clean first.
 The whole job is pretty simple once you have the right spray.

 Start by closing your garage door completely.
 This makes it easier to reach all the parts safely.
-Unplug the opener or disconnect it so the door won’t move while you’re working.

 If your door is more than 15 years old and is making noise despite lubrication, it might be time for new parts.
 Worn rollers and old hinges can't be fixed with spray lubricant.